 I guess I have babies on my mind.
 I wonder why.
-Oh yeah, maybe because I’ve got one sitting right over my bowels, waking me up at night with contractions that disappear just when I’m about to call Labour and Delivery and makes me, in general, look fat.
+Oh yeah, maybe because I’ve got one sitting right over my bladder, waking me up at night with contractions that disappear just when I’m about to call Labor and Delivery and makes me, in general, look fat.

 Today I am celebrating two days post due.
 I guess the universe, just to keep me on my toes (I believe I still have some of those, it’s just that I can’t seem to find them lately), deals me unexpected cards.
 Today I got a phone call on my personal cell at 8:30 AM.
 When my cell rings at 8:30 AM on a Saturday it usually means one of the following three options: